 There are two Power DNS Red Hat nameserver products: the Authoritative Server and the Recursor.
-While most other nameservers fully combine these functions, Power DNS offers them separately, but can mix both authoritative and recursive usage seamlessly.
+While most other nameservers fully combine these functions, Power DNS offers them separately but can mix both authoritative and recursive usage seamlessly.

-How to Install Power DNS as Authoritative
+How to Install PowerDNS as Authoritative

-The Authoritative Server will answer questions about domains it knows about, but will not go out on the net to resolve queries about other domains.
-When the Authoritative Server answers a question, it comes out of the database, and can be trusted as being authoritative.
-There is no way to pollute the cache or to confuse the daemon.
+When the Authoritative Server answers a question, it comes out of the database and can be trusted as being authoritative.
+There is no way to pollute the cache or confuse the daemon.

-Power DNS Red Hat Recursor
+PowerDNS Red Hat Recursor

-The Recursor, conversely, by default has no knowledge of domains itself, but will always consult other authoritative servers to answer questions given to it.
+The Recursor, conversely, by default has no knowledge of the domains itself, but will always consult other authoritative servers to answer questions given to it.

-Power DNS has been designed to serve both the needs of small installations by being easy to setup, as well as for serving very large query volumes on large numbers of domains.
-Additionally, through use of clever programming techniques, Power DNS server offers very high domain resolution performance.
+Power DNS has been designed to serve both the needs of small installations by being easy to set up, as well as for serving very large query volumes on large numbers of domains.

 Another prime goal is security.
 By the use of language features, the PowerDNS source code is reasonably small which makes auditing easy.
 In the same way, library features have been used to mitigate the risks of buffer overflows.

-Finally, Power DNS server is able to give a lot of statistics on its operation which is both helpful in determining the scalability of an installation as well as for spotting problems.
+Finally, the PowerDNS server is able to give a lot of statistics on its operation which is both helpful in determining the scalability of an installation as well as for spotting problems.

 Update Red Hat 7 System

-First let’s update the system.
+First, let’s update the system.

 yum update